flaviaferri/photo-app/README.md

 ## 🔖 Description

-🌐 Throught this application you can search and favorite photos from [Unsplash](https://unsplash.com/), the internet’s source of freely-usable images.
+🌐 Through this application, you can search and favorite photos from [Unsplash](https://unsplash.com/), the internet’s source of freely-usable images.

 ---